makrcat/makrcat/README.md

 ![space](banner.png)

 Hi, I go by makrcat on here!

-I'm a 16-year old dev living on the US west coast.
-I like to code projects once in a blue moon 🌜
+I'm some teen kid living on the US west coast.
+I code projects once in a blue moon 🌜

 ---